Getting Home Insurance with Knob and Tube Wiring: Options & Solutions

 Find your best options in less than 2 minutes

-This guide breaks down exactly why insurers avoid knob and tube wiring, which companies may still offer a path to coverage, what they require, and how to weigh the cost of rewiring against the long-term burden of higher premiums.
+This guide breaks down exactly why insurers avoid knob and tube wiring, which companies may still offer a path to coverage, what they require, and how the cost of rewiring stacks up against the long-term burden of higher premiums.
 Whether you're buying an older home, facing a policy denial, or looking for ways to cut costs, this article will help you understand your options and make a smarter financial decision.

 Key Pinch Points

-• Rewiring costs $8K–$40K but often pays off within 5–10 years
+• Rewiring costs $8K to $25K but often pays back within 5 to 10 years

 Compare Home Insurance Plans in Ohio